Posts Tagged ‘life’

 Another Day, Another Fish Funeral

-As I mentioned two days ago, we had a goldfish die, buried him at sea, and then bought another fish and a snail to keep the remaining fish company.
+As I mentioned [cref fish-funeral two days ago], we had a goldfish die, buried him at sea, and then bought another fish and a snail to keep the remaining fish company.
 As Tuesday wore on, the new fish, Speedy, wasn’t looking so hot.
 He was hanging out near the bottom and just not doing much besides breathing, or whatever you call what fish do for oxygen.
 We took him out and put him in a bowl of water, just in case there was something in the tank that was affecting him.

 This morning, I went in to check on him.